 - You can apply online, by phone, via mail or in person

-- A streamlined application allows consumers to receive determination for all programs they are eligible for from a single application
+- A streamlined application allows consumers to receive a determination for all programs they are eligible for from a single application

 - The information needed to determine eligibility is verified